Assassin's Creed Revelations: Gameplay

 Another returning feature from Brotherhood is the ability to recruit Assassin initiates and call them for support during missions or send them on assignments to other cities around the Mediterranean Sea, which are controlled by the Templars.
-By completing contracts, the initiates gain experience and level up, granting them access to better equipment, and also reduce Templar influence in a particular region.
+By completing contracts, the initiates gain experience and level up, granting them access to better equipment, and also reduce the Templar influence in a particular region.
 When Templar control over a city is weakened enough, the Assassins can launch an attack to try and take it over.
 To prevent the Templars from reconquering a city, Ezio can assign up to five Assassins to be permanently stationed there.
 An Assassin recruit who has reached the highest possible rank can be assigned to serve as the "Den Master" for any of the Assassin-controlled towers in Constantinople.
-This allows them to level up five additional ranks, and also unlocks a unique mission for each district, in which Ezio and the Assassin hunt down a dangerous Templar in that area of the city.
+This allows them to level up five additional ranks and also unlocks a unique mission for each district, in which Ezio and the Assassin hunt down a dangerous Templar in that area of the city.

 Other side activities include Piri Reis Missions, which teach the player about the different types of bombs that can be crafted; Guild Challenges for any of the three ally factions in the game (Thieves, Mercenaries, and the Romani); and finding rare books for Ezio's love interest, Sofia Sartor.
 In-game collectibles include treasure chests, Animus data fragments, and Ishak Pasha's Memoir Pages, the last of which unlock a secret mission akin to the Assassin Tombs from Assassin's Creed II and Lairs of Romulus from Brotherhood, in which Ezio must explore the inside of Hagia Sophia to retrieve Pasha's armor set.

 Outside of the Ezio sequences, the game also features six Altaïr memories, which are unlocked after Ezio retrieves each "key" for the Masyaf library.
 In these sequences, Ezio is reliving key memories from Altaïr's life in Masyaf, during which the player controls the latter.
-Altaïr controls similarly to how he did in Assassin's Creed, and lacks all of Ezio's advanced equipment, being limited to a sword, a single Hidden Blade, and throwing knives.
-Besides Ezio and Altaïr, the player can also play as Desmond in the modern day, whose mind is stuck in the computerized core of the Animus, known as "Animus Island".
-The island acts as a mini-hub, from where Desmond can access five memory sequences known as "Desmond's Journey", as long as the player has collected enough data fragments or has The Lost Archive DLC installed.
+Besides Ezio and Altaïr, the player can also play as Desmond in the modern day, whose mind is stuck in the computerized core of the Animus, known as "Animus Island."
+The island acts as a mini-hub, from where Desmond can access five memory sequences known as "Desmond's Journey," as long as the player has collected enough data fragments or has The Lost Archive DLC installed.
 These sequences play differently from anything that has come before in the series, as they involve first-person platforming and puzzles, while the story is provided in the form of narration by Desmond, who recounts his life prior to the events of the first Assassin's Creed game.

 The console versions of the game support the stereoscopic 3D mode for both 3D-HD and 2D-HD television screens.
 All Revelations gameplay videos and cinematics have S3D support.